elegantchaos/Builder/README.md

 Finally, the script runs the built example product.

-Please leave comments and suggestions on the Swift forums, or as issues in github.

 ## Discussion

-The tool works by looking for a special "Configuration" target in the normal `Package.swift` file.
+Builder works by looking for a special target called `Configure` in the package that it's trying to build (defined in the `Package.swift` file).

-If it finds this target, it uses `swift build` and/or `swift run` to:
+If it finds this target, it uses `swift build` and/or `swift run` to do the following:

-- build & run the Configuration target from the package manifest
+- build the Configure target
+- run the resulting executable and capture its output
-- parse the output of this to obtain the build configuration to use
+- parse this output to obtain a configuration to use to build the actual package
-- build & run any pre-build tools listed in the configuration
+- build & run any pre-build tools specified by the configuration
 - build the products listed in the configuration, applying any build settings from the configuration
 - build & run any post-build tools listed in the configuration

 The idea behind this approach is that:

-- by moving the code for calculating the configuration into its own module, it should be possible to eliminate any non-deterministic swift from the manifest
+- by moving the code for calculating the configuration into its own swift executable, it should be possible to eliminate any non-deterministic swift from the manifest
-- any modules required to determine the configuration can be listed in the manifest as dependencies of the Configuration target, in the normal way
+- any dependencies required to determine the configuration can be listed in the manifest as dependencies of the Configure target, and will be fetched and built in the normal way
 - any tools required for custom build steps can also be listed in the manifest as dependencies

-In this way, once you have spm on your platform (and assuming that this functionality was built into spm), you don't need to install anything else (with `brew`, `apt-get` etc).
+If this functionality was built into `swift`, then for many cases it would be sufficient to completely define not only the package but how to build it.

-The entire chain of build dependencies, including additional tools (such as `mogenerator`, `protobuf`, etc), can be fetched and built locally by spm itself.
+The entire chain of build dependencies, including additional tools (such as `mogenerator`, `protobuf`, etc), can be fetched and built locally by the package manager itself.

 This is intended to encourage, as much as possible, people to stay platform-neutral within the Swift ecosystem.

 It also makes it simple for people to share re-usable build tools, since they're just Swift packages - hopefully this would result in a range of tools to suit most needs, so the requirement to actually write bespoke code would be minimal.

-Of course, if you *do* have special requirements, such as tools that need to be installed or run with another package manager, it's no problem.
-Since you can also build and run arbitrary modules as part of the build process, and since they are just normal swift code, you can do anything that you need to by just writing one or more Swift scripts.
+Of course, if you *do* have special requirements, such as tools that need to be installed or run with `brew`/`apt-get`/`npm`/`whatever`, then that's no problem either.
+Since you can now build and run arbitrary executables as part of the build process, you can use one to do anything that you need to.

 ## Dynamic Configuration

-In this demo, the Configuration target from the example project is bespoke code.
-It actually embeds the configuration as a dictionary inside itself, and returns it as JSON when run.
+In this demo, the Configuration target from the example project looks like this:

-This is the complete source for it:

 ```swift
 import Foundation